 Northern Hairy-Nosed Wombat Facts

-- Most notably, the IUCN currently lists the Northern Hairy-Nosed Wombat as the 5th rarest animal on earth.
-This remarkable marsupial therefore holds the status of Critically Endangered.
+- Most notably, the IUCN currently lists the Northern Hairy-Nosed Wombat as one of the rarest animals on earth.
+This extremely remarkable marsupial therefore holds the lamentable status of Critically Endangered.
+This status currently appears on the organization’s published Red List of Threatened Species.
+The animal further forms one of only three known species of Wombat in the world.

 The Northern Hairy-Nosed Wombat Physical Description

-Firstly, a mature Northern Hairy-Nosed Wombat occasionally reaches a length of 39 in (1 m) and weighs up to 77 pounds (35 kg).
-Although it does display sexual dimorphism, unlike most mammals the female of this species usually grows slightly larger than the male.
+Firstly, a fully mature Northern Hairy-Nosed Wombat occasionally reaches a length of 39 in (1 m).
+Further, individuals also occasionally weighs up to an incredible 77 lb (35 kg).
+Additionally, although it does display sexual dimorphism, it does so in an unusual way.
+That’s because, unlike most mammals the female of this species usually grows slightly larger than the male.

-Similar to the two other known varieties of wombat, it has a short tail and a stocky body shape.
-In addition, its legs, while short, develop relatively strong.
+Given that it has two closely related species, many similarities quite understandably exist between them.
+As a result of this, similar to the two other known varieties of wombat, it has a short tail.
+Likewise, it also develops a comparatively strongly stocky body shape.
+In addition, its legs, while proportionately quite short, develop as relatively strong.

-The head develops large, and with pointed ears and tiny eyes.
-Its eyesight thus remains extremely poor.
-However, its highly developed sense of smell compensates for this.
+In addition, it develops other admirable physical attributes.
+That’s partly due to the fact that the head develops large.
+But this also holds true because the head also displays highly pointed ears and tiny eyes.
+Therefore, the eyesight of the Northern Hairy-Nosed Wombat remains extremely poor.
+However, its highly developed sense of smell easily compensates for this.

 - Kingdom: Animalia